Functional and Decorative Mirrors: 9 Stunning Ideas to Transform Your Bedroom.

 Modern vs. Contemporary Styles

 Modern lighting means clean lines, minimal fuss, and sometimes smart tech (hello, remote-controlled dimmers!).
 Contemporary designs mix classic charm with new flair—like a timeless lamp shape in a trendy matte black finish.
-Whichever way you lean, there’s something that’ll match your vibe.
+Modern designs trace back to mid-century minimalism, while contemporary styles evolve with today’s trends, often blending metals, wood, and bold statement pieces.

-modern bedroom with Floor Lamps and Ceiling Fixtures
+modern bedroom with ceiling lighting and floor lamps

 Choosing What’s Right for You